raspberrypi/documentation/configuration/wireless/wireless-cli.md

 	  psk=131e1e221f6e06e3911a2d11ff2fac9182665c004de85300f9cac208a6a80531
   }
   ```
 Note that the plain text version of the code is present, but commented out.
-You should delete this line from the final `wpa_suplicant` file for extra security.
+You should delete this line from the final `wpa_supplicant` file for extra security.

 The `wpa_password` tool requires a password with between 8 and 63 characters.
 For more complex passphrases you can extract the content of a text file and use it as input for `wpa_passphrase`, if the password is stored as plain text inside a file somewhere, by calling `wpa_passphrase "testing" < file_where_password_is_stored`.
 For extra security, you should delete the `file_where_password_is_stored` afterwards, so there is no plain text copy of the original password on the system.